 Americans like to donate to charities, but disinformation regarding either the charities or the recipients is a rising threat to this civic act.
 We examine the impact of disinformation on donation behavior, beliefs and social norms.
-Using an experiment on Amazon's Mechanical Turk, we find that exposure to a false negative claim regarding the 2018 migrant caravan lowers the average donation to migrants by 32%.
-We show that the false claim reinforces incorrect prior beliefs and changes what individuals consider the donation norm to be.
-Providing debunking information after the exposure does not restore either behavior or norms to baseline levels.
-Our findings indicate that disinformation regarding the charities or the recipients turns out to be a sticky threat - once present, it is difficult to undo its harm.
+Using two experiments on Amazon's Mechanical Turk, we find that exposure to a false negative claim regarding a subject (2018 migrant caravan or an endangered species) lowers the average donation towards it by 32%.
+We show that the false claim reinforces incorrect prior beliefs and changes what individuals consider the donation social norm to be.
+Although exposure to a false-claim seems to reinforce an incorrect prior, successfully correcting the belief by providing debunking information does not restore either behavior or norms to baseline levels.
+Our findings indicate that disinformation turns out to be a sticky threat - once present, it is difficult to undo its harm on behavior or social norms.